Workers begin removing Forrest remains from Tennessee park - WTMJ

 Forrest sold slaves in Memphis and served in the Confederate army as a cavalry general.
 In April 1864, Forrest’s troops attacked Fort Pillow in northwest Tennessee and killed 200 to 300 Union soldiers, most of them Black.

 Forrest was later accused of massacring the Union soldiers.
-Questions linger as to whether they were killed as they tried to surrender.
+Questions linger about whether they were killed as they tried to surrender.
 Northern newspaper reports referred to the battle as an atrocity.

 Historians say he later became an early leader of the Ku Klux Klan, though some of Forrest’s supporters dispute that.
 Forrest’s critics call him a violent racist.